-Unlike the previous section there exist different countable elementary extensions of the original structure, but any of them is elementary embeddable in the structure $M_Z$ defined as follows: the support of $M_Z$ is $Z \times S$ where $S$ is some countable set and the relation $'$ is specified as $(x,y)=(x_1, y_1)' \iff x=x_1+1, y=y_1$.
+Unlike the previous section there exist different countable extensions of the original structure, but there is the universal countable elementary extension of $<\!\!Z, \{'\}\!\!>$ -- the structure $M_Z$ defined as follows: the domain of $M_Z$ is $Z \times S$ where $S$ is some countable set and the relation $'$ is specified as $(x,y)=(x_1, y_1)' \iff x=x_1+1, y=y_1$.